-Figure 5.
-The size of the profile tree using real profiles.
+Figure 3.
+Size using real profiles.

 5.2.
 Performance Evaluation

 To evaluate performance, we run a set of experiments using both real and synthetic profiles.
 The real profile is the one used for the usability study.
 We consider: (a) the space required to store preferences when using a profile tree as opposed to storing them sequentially and (b) the complexity of context resolution.